uspki/policies/certificate-policy.md

 IP Addresses are not allowed in the certificate profiles under this CP.

 #### 3.2.2.6 Wildcard Domain Validation
-Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName, the CA shall establish and follow a documented procedure and technical controls that determines if the wildcard character occurs in the first label position to the left of the .GOV and .MIL suffixes (e.g. \*.gov, \*.mil).
-If a wildcard would fall within the label immediately to the left of the .GOV and .MIL suffixes (e.g. \*.gov, \*.mil), CAs shall refuse issuance.
-All CAs are prohibited from issuing any Wildcard Certificate to the entire sTLDs for .GOV and .MIL.
+Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName, the CA shall establish and follow a documented procedure and technical controls that determines if the wildcard character occurs in the first label position to the left of the .gov and .mil suffixes (e.g. \*.gov, \*.mil).
+If a wildcard would fall within the label immediately to the left of the .gov and .mil suffixes (e.g. \*.gov, \*.mil), the CA shall refuse issuance.
+All CAs are prohibited from issuing any Wildcard Certificate to the entire sTLDs for .gov and .mil.

-Wildcard certificates are not allowed to be validated using 3.2.2.4.6 or 3.2.2.4.10.
-All wildcard certificates shall require a Domain Authorization Document (3.2.2.4.5) by the Domain Contact authorizing the issuing of a certificate that includes a wildcard domain.
+Wildcard FQDNs are not allowed to be validated using Section 3.2.2.4.6 Agreed Upon Change to Website or Section 3.2.2.4.10 TLS Using a Random Number.
+All wildcard FQDNs included in a certificate shall require validation by Section 3.2.2.4.7 DNS Change, or Section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.

 #### 3.2.2.7 Data Source Accuracy
 Prior to using any data source as a Reliable Data Source, the CA shall evaluate the source for its reliability, accuracy, and resistance to alteration or falsification.
 The CA should consider the following during its evaluation: